skailasa/msc-thesis/plan.md

 in the far field for their near field evaluations.
 This discussion is very concise in GPU Gems, so read this before trying to do this and use as a core reference.

+- Explanation of how tree is used, and why

 - The analytic expressions for the shift operators, in the appendix, but need more exposition to tie them together.

 - Re-emphasise how expansion order can be chosen, resulting in rigorous error bounds.